- Performs initial and ongoing assessments of patient's condition.

-- Establishes, revises and evaluates a plan of care which is appropriate to problems identified and involves the patient/family.
+- Establishes a plan of care which is appropriate to problems identified and involves the patient according to his or her capabilities and desires.

-- Performs therapy interventions utilizing standard physical therapy techniques and skills as appropriate for the condition of the patient.
+- Performs therapy interventions utilizing standard physical therapy techniques and skills as appropriate for the age and condition of the patient.